Korean New Year: Japanese ban and re-establishment

-By the 1890s, Korea was increasingly politically intimidated by the Empire of Japan after Chinese suzerainty (under the Qing Dynasty at the time) over Korea severely diminished after the First Sino-Japanese War.
-By 1907, celebrating Seollal was banned.
+During last vestige of Korean Empire reign in 1907, celebrating Seollal was banned.
 Korea's last de jure emperor, Sunjong, under intense pressure by the Japanese, had no choice to enact the ban despite reluctance by himself and the Korean people.
 The Japanese rulers had forced the Koreans to do what they say as part of cultural assimilation and genocide.

 In 1910, Korea was officially annexed by the Empire of Japan after years of war, intimidation and political machinations.
 During this period, the Japanese reiterated the prohibition of celebrating Seollal.
 The Japanese rulers set the official Korean New Year to follow the Japanese New Year which was set at the first day of the Gregorian calendar since the Meiji Restoration.
 The day is called 신정; 新正; sinjeong, and the old new year became 구정; 舊正; gujeong.

 After the liberation of Korea in 1945 and prior to the Korean War in 1950, the provisional Korean government designated the period from 1 to 3 January of the Gregorian calendar as a public new year holiday.
 In 1980s South Korea, there was widespread opinion among South Koreans that Seollal should be re-designated as a national holiday.
-Factors include respecting cultural traditions was raised, in addition to removing remnants of Japanese colonial rule and the South Korean dictatorship period especially under Syngman Rhee and Park Chung-hee.
+Factors include respecting cultural traditions was raised, in addition to removing remnants of Japanese colonial rule and the South Korean dictatorship period especially under Syngman Rhee and Park Chung Hee.

 In response, the South Korean government declared that Seollal was a folk day from 1985 to 1988.
 In 1989, the Roh Tae-woo administration accepted public opinion that the old New Year's Day should be re-vitalized, designating the original New Year Seollal as both the official Korean New Year and a national holiday.